torlenor/torlenor.github.io/_posts/2020-10-23-machine_learning_reinforment_learning_kalah_part1.markdown

 - For a loss get -10
 - For an invalid move get -5 and the game is over

 It also turned out that it was hard to train against the random agent.
-Training worked best against the max score and max score and repeat agents and in the end we settled with the max score and repeat agent for training of the AC and REINFORCE agents.
+Training worked best against the MaxScore and MaxScoreRepeat agents and in the end we settled with the MaxScoreRepeat agent for training of the AC and REINFORCE agents.

 Training on larger boards/boards with more seeds, i.e., $(6,4)$ and $(6,6)$, did not lead to a high enough win rate with, neither the AC, nor the REINFORCE agent, even after tuning the parameters or after trying with various random seeds.
 We may need improvements to the models, which we are going to discuss in the Outlook section and hopefully we will be able to produce well trained agents for the larger boards, too.